M-earnest/Diler_digital_literacy/lecture/overview.md

 #### When and where

-The course will officially run from October 28th, 2022 till November 19th, 2022, although homework and coding assignments may be open until the end of the semester (we'll discuss apropriate time-frames and course load with you, no worries!).
-The first meeting on Friday the 28.10.22 from 14.00 (ct) to 18.00 will be held at the "Seminarhaus" (SH) in room SH 3.105, Theodor-W.-Adorno-Platz 6, 60323, Frankfurt am Main.
-The following meetings will be held from 10.00 (ct) to 18.00 on the 4.11.22, 5.11.22 and on the 19.11.22 in room SH 3.105.
+The course will officially run from x , although homework and coding assignments may be open until the end of the semester (we'll discuss apropriate time-frames and course load with you, no worries!).

+e.g.
 <iframe width="425" height="350" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://www.openstreetmap.org/export/embed.html?bbox=8.661464452743532%2C50.12589530933526%2C8.67423176765442%2C50.130778644149046&amp;layer=mapnik&amp;marker=50.12833703902714%2C8.667848110198975" style="border: 1px solid black"></iframe><br/><small><a href="https://www.openstreetmap.org/?mlat=50.12834&amp;mlon=8.66785#map=17/50.12834/8.66785">View Larger Map</a></small>

 #### What about the pandemic?

+This course is designed to be run fully online, so no worries!
+Although, We'll host a discord server where you can get in contact, as well as ask and get your questions answered.

+If this ever changes, the following rules are in effect at the moment:

 Until further notice, it is assumed that the course will take place in person.
 This may be subject to change given everything we experienced and learned in the last years.
 Therefore the course is setup in a way that would allow both in person and virtual meetings.
 Should changes to the course format be mandated, you'll be notified ASAP.
 If you feel uncomfortable doing a busy commute to sit in a room with several other people, please let me know and I'll give my best to come up with a hybrid format.
 However, based on current regulations there won't be any recordings.
 Just in case: yes, everyone should wear a mask at all times (although this is not to be understood as an official regulation, as is not permitted by the university)!